egonolieux/personal-conventions/git.md

 # Git conventions

+- Do not put multiple projects into a single repository.

+    Having a single project per repository provides proper separation for issue tracking and build automation.

 - Do not commit code that does not build to the repository, with the exception of work in progress branches.
 - Do not commit untested code to the `master` or `main` branch.
 - Keep commits small: 1 conceptual change per commit.